mindboard/fern-parser-playground/README.md

 # Fern Parser Playground

-Fern Parser that is a kind of parser combinator is written by JavaScript.
+Fern Parser that is a kind of parser combinators is written by JavaScript.

 Here is a playground: